 Since labor regulations in El Salvador may change, it is advisable to seek legal consultation to ensure successful compliance with all business registration requirements.

-- Company Registration in El Salvador: Register with the National Registry Center (CNR) and obtain a Tax Identification Number (NIT).
+- Company Registration in El Salvador: Register with the National Registry Center (CNR) and obtain a Taxpayer Identification Number (NIT).

 - Business Registration Form: This document includes administrative, legal, and financial information, company contact details, employee information, Occupational Health and Safety Committee (CSSO) details, internal labor regulations, and employment contracts.